A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Convergence Analysis

-{\bf(c)} From the proofs of \cite[Theorems 4.3 $\&$ 4.4]{Necoara21}, we see that the sequence $\{x^k\}_{k\in\mathbb{N}}$ generated by GHOM, a general higher-order majorization-minimization algorithm proposed by Necoara and Lupu, conforms to conditions H1-H2.
-By Theorem \ref{KL-rate}, the sequence generated by GHOM possesses the local Q-superlinear rate of order $\frac{p}{\theta(p+1)}$ if the cost function $f$ in \cite[Equa (1.1)]{Necoara21} is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$.
-In addition, from \cite[Theorem 1 $\&$ Equa (22)]{Nabou22}, the sequence $\{x^k\}_{k\in\mathbb{N}}$ generated by GCHO, a general composite higher-order algorithm proposed by Nabou and Necoara, also satisfies conditions H1-H2, and hence has the local Q-superlinear rate of order $\frac{p}{\theta(p+1)}$ by Theorem \ref{KL-rate} whenever the objective function $f$ there is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$. \end{remark}
+{\bf(c)} From the proofs of \cite[Theorems 4.3 $\&$ 4.4]{Necoara21}, the sequence $\{x^k\}_{k\in\mathbb{N}}$ generated by GHOM, a general higher-order majorization-minimization algorithm, conforms to conditions H1-H3.
+Then, by invoking Theorem \ref{KL-rate}, the sequence generated by GHOM possesses local Q-superlinear rate of order $\frac{p}{\theta(p+1)}$ if the cost function $f$ in \cite[Equa (1.1)]{Necoara21} is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$.
+In addition, from \cite[Theorem 1 $\&$ Equa (22)]{Nabou23}, the sequence $\{x^k\}_{k\in\mathbb{N}}$ generated by GCHO, a general composite higher-order algorithm, also satisfies conditions H1-H3, so has local Q-superlinear rate of order $\frac{p}{\theta(p+1)}$ by Theorem \ref{KL-rate} when the objective function $f$ there is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$. \end{remark}